Timusan/timusan.github.io/ja/stories/encourage-the-shisaa.md

 A few people have already contacted me that they want to chip in, but do not have a Flattr account and/or do not agree with Flattr keeping 10% of the funding.
 They have, on the other hand, a Paypal account they wish to use.

 Paypal has various ways of receiving money, one of them being a so called "Donate" button.
-However, I feel such a button or such a term is not fit for Shisaa.jp.
+However, I feel such a button or such a term is not fit for shisaa.be.
 So if you wish to send an encouragement through Paypal you are free to use my Paypal account: &#116;&#105;&#109;&#064;&#115;&#104;&#105;&#115;&#097;&#097;&#046;&#106;&#112;

 ## Encourage through Amazon